Bronystate/brstv3/_posts/2019-07-12-july19winners.md

 We have determined your winners for the month of July!

 Brony Movie Night will be at its usual time: 7:00 EDT on Friday, and 2:00 PM EDT on Saturday.
-The films and episodes for the month of June are....
+The films and episodes for the month of July are....

 July 12-13
 -	**[Braveheart (1995)][m1]**